oracle/weblogic-kubernetes-operator/documentation/site/content/managing-operators/using-helm.md

 externalDebugHttpPort:  30777
 ```

-**Note**: A node port is a security risk because the port may be publicly exposed to the internet in some environments.
+**NOTE**: A node port is a security risk because the port may be publicly exposed to the internet in some environments.
 If you need external access to the debug port, then consider using Kubernetes port forwarding instead.